 According to AWS, this may include one or more of the following:

 Amazon provides instructions on how to make policies non-public.
 For an overview, check out this article.
-Similarly, take note of AWS S3 bucket access control lists (ACLs) that provide read, write, or full-access to “Everyone” or “Any authenticated AWS user.”
+Similarly, take note of AWS S3 bucket ACL (access control lists) that provide read, write, or full-access to “Everyone” or “Any authenticated AWS user.”
 To be considered non-public, a bucket policy must grant access to fixed values — or values that do not have a wildcard.

 It’s a good idea to use AWS Trusted Advisor to inspect S3 implementations in order to make sure you cover all your bases.
 Trusted Advisor is an online tool that offers real-time guidance and support when provisioning resources on AWS.
 This service can increase security, optimize your infrastructure, and reduce operating costs, among other benefits.
 However, Trusted Advisor only goes so far and as organizations mature, more advanced tools will likely be required.